 - Hit, Expertise, Spell Hit: Any time that you’re attacking you will want these stats.
 Your can’t hurt what you can’t hit, after all.
 Healing does not require any of them.
 As for Spell Hit that is acquired by adding your Hit and your Expertise.
 Racial bonuses also count.
 Hit goes against the chance to miss and Expertise goes against the opponent’s chance to dodge hits.
-For casters it’s just rolled into Spell Hit.
+For casters it’s all just rolled into Spell Hit.

 - Elemental will want the same stats as Enhancement, but this will be in order to build Spell Hit.
 You want 6% Vs same level mobs and 15% vs opponents that are 3 levels higher.
-Your Elemental Precision grants you Hit based on the Spirit on any or your items or effects.
+Your Elemental Precision grants you Hit based on the Spirit on any of your items or effects.

 - Intelligence increases Spellpower so is the #1 Stat for Resto and Elem.

 - Agility is #1 for Enhancement, and you have no use for Int.